 No-Moto-Boundaries-Latin America n' back n' da' TAT, un-planned, un-hinged, and solo

-On my very first motorcycle trip at the age of 23, I met a wise man who told me something that would set a ball in motion, I didn't at that point fully understand the ways in which our conversations would shape my future, but I could tell something in my mentality had shifted.
-The momentum from that shift would go on to alter my entire outlook on life, and later go on to change it forever:
+On my first motorcycle trip in 2011 I met a wise man who told me something that would spur me to change my priorities in life.
+I didn't at that point fully understand the ways in which our conversations would shape my future, but I could tell that something in my mentality had shifted, and it was never going to go back:

 I would say more about my plans, but besides hopping on and hunting for adventure, I honestly have no idea where I'm going, or for how long I'll be doing it.
 I've rid my mind of expectations, and am heading out.
 I'm 25, on a limited budget, and I have no doubt that things will go wrong, plans will change, and shit may get challenging.
 I like difficult though, and challenges are the spice of life.